ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   Other class members and operators

-Benefit from the inherit tree structure, we just need to implement few code in instruction, frame/stack, select DAG class.
+Benefit from the inheritance tree structure, we just need to implement few code in instruction, frame/stack, select DAG class.
 Many code implemented by their parent class.
 The llvm-tblgen generate Cpu0GenInstrInfo.inc from Cpu0InstrInfo.td.